 Mathematics & Numeracy (SCS2008)

-The students will develop a comprehensive concept of the knowledge, skills and understanding necessary to be an effective teacher of numeracy in the primary classroom.
+The students will develop a comprehensive concept of the knowledge, skills and understanding necessary to be an effective teacher of numeracy in the classroom.
 The practical nature of the subject and the theoretical premise on which the subject is based will both be explored.
 The role of diagnostic procedures and assessment will be examined.
 Students will be introduced to the assessment and teaching of numeracy to children with special educational needs.
 The areas of mathematical language, problem solving and mathematical thinking will be specifically addressed.
 The development of mathematical processes will underpin the course.

-Northern Ireland Culture and Education (SEO2001)
+Northern Ireland Culture and Education (SEO2001) *Required Module

 The students will study the education system of Northern Ireland and compare and contrast it to their own.
 The students will explore specific geographical and historical aspects of Northern Ireland and will participate in fieldwork.
 English language sessions will enable students to develop English oral and written communicative skills, grammar and vocabulary.